WeihaoD/ASP-Project/README.md

  2. write the command to the server,
  3. if command is "quit", closes socket and quits
  4. otherwise, reads command output from socket and displays them on the screen

+# Demo
+Start the server first

+Then start the client

+Close the client first, otherwise it will become the zombie
+- input "quit"

+Then close the server
+- Input "quit"